 "So how's your war goin, then'?"

 "Awkward.
 Really awkward.
 How do yer expect a war between hardware centres to go?
-We're not really cut out for combat."
+We're just not cut out for armed combat."

 Seamus sneered.
 He often did.
 The curved lip his sculptor had given him to accommodate his pipe helped.

 "Ye feckin' blatherskites," he said.
 "If you won't save me plants, who will?"

 "We'll beat 'em," Wellsey said.
 "Somehow.
 We've beaten everything they've thrown at us so far.
 Ms Shan's planning a counterattack.
 She has big plans.
 She's a tough one, that one.
 Always thought of her as just another corporate type.
 Doesn't matter where you come from in the world, I guarantee that there's a private school there, turning out pricks like that with a cookie cutter.
 But no, I had her all wrong.
 She's one of us."